sposetti/TestDocs/test.md

 The following section describes how to use the Ambari vagrant setup to create a single-node cluster with the Pig View.

-1. Install Ambari Server and Ambari Agent
+1. Install Ambari Server and Ambari Agent.
-2. Manually register Ambari Agent with Server
+2. Manually register Ambari Agent with Server.
-3. Setup and Start Ambari Server
+3. Setup and Start Ambari Server.
 4. Create Blueprint using the provided blueprint.json file.
     POST
     http://c6401.ambari.apache.org:8080/api/v1/blueprints/pig-view

-5. Create Cluster using the provided clustertemplate.json file
+5. Create Cluster using the provided clustertemplate.json file POST http://c6401.ambari.apache.org:8080/api/v1/clusters/PigView

-    POST
-    http://c6401.ambari.apache.org:8080/api/v1/clusters/PigView

-6. After the cluster is created, deploy the Pig View into Ambari.

-    cp pig-0.1.0.jar /var/lib/ambari-server/resources/views/
+6. After the cluster is created, deploy the Pig View into Ambari. cp pig-0.1.0.jar /var/lib/ambari-server/resources/views/ ambari-server restart
-    ambari-server restart

-7. Create a view instance:
+7. Create a view instance.
 |Property|Value|
 |---|---|
 | Details: Instance Name | PIG_1 |